EmilDohne/PhotoshopAPI/README.md

 =========

 Supported:
 	- Read and write of \*.psd and \*.psb files
 	- Creating and modifying simple and complex nested layer structures
+	- Smart Objects (replacing, warping, extracting)
 	- Pixel Masks
-- Modifying layer attributes (name, blend mode, image data etc.)
+	- Modifying layer attributes (name, blend mode etc.)
 	- Setting the Display ICC Profile
-- Setting the DPI of the document
 	- 8-, 16- and 32-bit files
 	- RGB, CMYK and Grayscale color modes
 	- All compression modes known to Photoshop

 Planned:
-- Support for Adjustment Layers (planned `v0.6.0`)
+	- Support for Adjustment Layers
 	- Support for Vector Masks
 	- Support for Text Layers
-- Support for Smart Object Layers (planned `v0.6.0`)
-- Indexed and Duotone Color Modes
+	- Indexed, Duotone Color Modes

 Not Supported:
 	- Files written by the PhotoshopAPI do not contain a valid merged image in order to save size meaning they will not behave properly when opened in third party apps requiring these (such as Lightroom)
 	- Lab and Multichannel Color Modes

 Python
 ==============

-The PhotoshopAPI comes with fully fledged Python bindings which can be simply installed using
+The PhotoshopAPI comes with Python bindings which can be installed using
 ```
 $ py -m pip install PhotoshopAPI
 ```